Published 2023-06-06.

 .

 Really?
-Never would have known that from any other source.
+I never would have known that from any other source.
 If this were true, I would expect at least some documentation.
 I call bullshit.
+Please prove me wrong.

-unless you want an example of how to use thor
+unless they want an example of how to use thor

 .